satellytes/diffy-experiments/README.md

 2. Provide a way to author comments
 3. Provide a simple role model to display comments only to specific users

+Read the [Notion Docs](https://www.notion.so/satellytes/Codename-Diffy-ef969ac1cf0c428087b7936f744e2609) for more insights about the plan

 ---

 # Experiments